Light Poles for Parking Lots

 Poles currently classified as standard poles are 20’ length 4’ square steel poles and 20’ length 5’ square steel poles in bronze finish.
 Standard poles come pre-drilled to accept any of Jarvis Lighting’s tenons or mounting brackets.
 Standard poles have slotted bases and will work with existing 8.5” bolt circle sizes as well as existing 9” bolt circle, 10” bolt circle and 11” bolt circle sizes.
-Standard poles include a hand-hole cover, an internal grounding lug inside the hand-hole, ¾” galvanized anchor bolts and metal base covers.
+Standard pole include hand-hole cover and internal grounding lug inside the hand hole.
+3/4″ galvanized anchor bolts and metal base covers can be ordered separately.

 Custom poles are available in virtually any size or length.
 Custom poles can be manufactured in round or square configurations.
 Material options include steel and aluminum.
 Nearly any finish color is available including bronze, white, black, grey, silver, red and blue.
-Custom poles typically include everything required for the installation, including handhole covers, anchor bolts and base covers.
+For custom poles, all accessories required for the installation, including anchor bolts and base covers must be ordered separately.

 Introduction to Parking Lot Light Poles